 - Deferred Off-Duty time must be tracked at all times.

-As stated in the Canadian proposal, there will be four main exemptions to the mandatory ELD requirement throughout the country.
+As stated in the Canadian proposal, there will be five main exemptions to the mandatory ELD requirement throughout the country.
 Commercial vehicles will be exempt if they are being operated under a permit issued by the provincial or the territorial HOS director, under a statutory exemption, operating under a 30-day or less rental agreement, or were manufactured before the year 2000.
-Beyond that, there isn’t much mention in the proposal of other, more specific exemptions.
-It is unlikely there will be an intra-province rule like the intrastate rule in the U.S., but there could be an exemption similar to the 150 air-mile rule.
+Also, the rule will (temporarily) only apply to federally-regulated carriers.
+So, if drivers operate under a 160 km air-mile radius of their home terminal, they won’t need to as quickly comply to the ELD mandate.

 Some Important Notes

 - ELDs will ultimately save considerable amounts of time for drivers who can spend up to 30 minutes each day filling out their paper logs.
 In comparison, ELDs automatically fill out duty statuses and can take only a few minutes out of a driver’s day.

 - ELDs make the roads considerably safer for drivers and everyone around them.
 With drivers having to comply to the hours, they’re more likely to actually take off-duty time and take the rest they need.
 Knowing that, there will likely be far less drowsy drivers on the road.

 - HOS rules that went into effect in 2005 will remain the same.